bashrc2/epicyon/manual/manual.md

 You can set your posts to expire after a number of days.
 If this value is zero then the instance will keep your posts indefinitely.

 ### Quitting Twitter
-If you are coming to the fediverse as an exile from Twitter then you may want to select the option to remove any Twitter posts from your timeline.
+If you are coming to the fediverse as an exile from the website formerly known as Twitter then you may want to select the option to remove any Twitter posts from your timeline.
 Sometimes people want to make a clean break from Twitter and have no further involvement with it.

 ### Alternative contact details
 You can set additional contact details, such as email, XMPP and Matrix addresses.
 So if people want to contact you for private [end-to-end secure](https://en.wikipedia.org/wiki/End-to-end_encryption) chat then they can do so.
 The fediverse was never designed for end-to-end security - it is primarily for public communications - and so it's better to leave secure private chat to the apps which are specialized for that purpose.